supercooldave/supercooldave.github.io/2017/STS/deliverables.md

 Each group needs to come up with _up to_ 3 project ideas or variations on single idea.
 These need to be explained and "sold" in
-    a pitch of up to 10 minutes.
+    a pitch of up to 10 minutes (per group).
 Slides are optional.

 During the pitch, team members should introduce themselves.